Consano/BookoftheDamned/content/Spore War/Nations/Nirmathas.md

 > [!abstract] Notes
 > - At war with [[Molthune]].
 > - Was previously part of [[Molthune]] before leaving, leading to the war.
+> - Had a previous war with Oprak

 Relationship:1